sireuz/git-course-test/README.md

-is this project the prueba
+it is this project the prueba